severalnines/docs/user-guide/sidebar.rst

 Schedules
 ++++++++++

-List of scheduled operational report.
+List of scheduled operational report and incident reports (if any).

 * **Schedule**
 	- Schedules an operational report at an interval.
 You can schedule it daily, weekly and monthly.
 Optionally, you can click on 'Add Email' button to add recipients into the list.